AgentMC/Sao20/Translate/En/Part9.md

 Numerous light elements penetrated one after another into dark-gray bodies, making it to glow from the inside in pure white.

-Terrible monster, without a single scream, collapsed as liquid.
+Terrible monsters, without a single scream, collapsed as liquid.

 The splashing mucus evaporated while falling through the air, and mountain goblins rolled out of it.
 They were unconscious, clothes and accessories were all lost, but it seemed that they were not injured.